 Eligibility and Trials

 Any member of the University (undergraduate or graduate who has been studying for 8 years or less since leaving school) is welcome to trial for one of the teams.
 However, it is important that you are able to keep weekends and Wednesday afternoons free for training.
 (Please note that lectures are optional and practicals and supervisions can always be rearranged.
 In any case, there is definitely time to sail and do your degree to a high standard!)
 Trials take place during the second weekend of the Michaelmas term.

 Other Team Racing

 If you’re already at Cambridge and would like to team race, but have missed the trials, then you can get a taste of the sport by entering Cuppers.
 This legendary inter-college two-boat team racing competition and BBQ takes place on the Tuesday of May Week.
-Use the form in the Contact Us section to express your interest.
+Use the form in the Get In Touch page to express your interest.

 What it Costs